mikeslattery/ax.nvim/README.md

-ax.nvim is a plugin that aims to manage buffers and files in Neovim.
-It eases the file and buffer manipulation process in Neovim by providing a series of commands and functions, abstracting user from writing specific Neovim functions.

----

-# INSTALLATION
+# For Neovim

+## Introduction

+Ax is a Neovim plugin that provides commands to remove files and their traces from Neovim's state.
+It can also move files and update Neovim's state to reflect the new file location.

+## Installation

+To install the ax plugin, you can use a package manager like vim-plug or lazy.nvim.

 Using vim-plug: